SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 ![](./images/image21.png)

-## Exercise 3.4 Tab based section layout
+## Exercise 3.4 Tab Based Section Layout

 Per default, all the sections in the object page are displayed one below the other.